 - Trailing spouse option: Add $155 (food/lodging only, no workshop)

 - Add-on Zapotec cooking class, Monday, January 13 or Thursday, March 13: $125 per person (includes lodging the night before, dinner, breakfast, lunch, all instruction and recipe booklet)

 - Add-on 4-day tapestry weaving workshop from $895 (includes 4 nights, all breakfasts, dinners, weaving handbook).
 Click link for schedules.

 Reserve your space with a 50% deposit.
 The balance is due on December 1, 2013.
 The workshop includes: three days of hands-on instruction, 9:30 a.m. to 2:30 p.m. daily for a total of 15 hours, 2 nights lodging, 2 breakfasts, 2 dinners, all materials and supplies, a natural dye handbook with recipes, and labeled sample cards to take with you.

 Refunds and Cancellations

 Please understand that we make arrangements months in advance of the program.
 Our hosts often require deposits or payments in full to guarantee reservations.
 If cancellation is necessary, please notify us in writing by email.
-After December 1, no refunds are possible; however, we will make every possible effort to fill your reserved space or you may send a substitute.
-If you cancel on or before December 1, we will refund 50% of your deposit.
+No refunds are possible after 45 days before the workshop start date; however, we will make every possible effort to fill your reserved space or you may send a substitute.
+If you cancel on or before 45 days before the workshop start date, we will refund 50% of your deposit.
 We strongly recommend that you take out trip cancellation, baggage, emergency evacuation and medical insurance before you begin your trip, since unforeseen circumstances are possible.